 We provide a wide variety of free and confidential harm reduction services to our clients.
 Harm reduction services provide supplies for safer drug injection (needles), safer smoking (mouthpieces, push sticks) and safer sex (condoms).
 VCH harm reduction services are a part of a comprehensive public health and addictions program that includes both prevention and treatment.
 The goal of harm reduction programs is to keep individuals and communities safe and healthy by preventing infections, illness and injury related to drug use and sexual practices.

-- Education and facilitates access to testing and treatment for communicable diseases as well as referrals to counseling services.
+Education and access to testing and treatment for communicable diseases as well as referrals to counseling services

-- Referrals to other health agencies for clients seeking drug detox, treatment or counseling.
+Referrals for clients seeking drug detox, treatment or counseling

 This program recovers needles quickly and safely from Vancouver neighbourhoods through a number of different initiatives, including the needle pick-up hotline (604) 657-6561.
 VCH’s goal is to recover all inappropriately discarded needles as soon as possible or within 24 hours of a call to the hotline.
 Learn more about the program and how you can safely deal with a discarded needle.